 Prevention of Conflict and Mismanagement

 Even the most promising projects could be jeopardized by inter-organizational conflict.
 Before beginning a project, analyzing the stakeholder model helps to identify potential grounds for contention.
-This enables you to identify the best angle to convince Top executives or anyone else who may require additional persuasion.
+This enables you to identify the best angle to convince top executives or anyone else who may require additional persuasion.

 Manage Expectations